LidiaWebDev/Portfolio/README.md

 # Portfolio
 Employer competitive one -page portfolio that includes:
 - intro part wth navbar on portfolio and contaact part, includes resume
-- portfolio part has major wors such as project one ( tour), trivia game, word game, psychic game, crystal collector.
+- portfolio part has major works such as project one ( tour), trivia game, word game, psychic game, crystal collector.
 - conact page brings to an html opened form

 Your updated Portfolio has the following content: